Healthy Gluten-Free Chocolate Chip Cookies (Oat Flour, Nut-Free)

 1. Preheat oven to 180°C (350°F).
 Line a baking tray with parchment paper.

-2. In a medium bowl, whisk together oat flour, oats, baking soda, and salt.
+2. In a medium bowl, whisk together oat flour, baking soda, salt, and rolled oats (if using).

 3. Stir in coconut oil, maple syrup, and vanilla until a soft dough forms.